OkapiLib/OkapiLib/docs/tutorials/walkthrough/clawbot.md

 V5 motor's built-in position and velocity control to move the robot around.
 **This class is the easiest to use**, so we will use it for this tutorial.
-The other class, [ChassisControllerPID](@ref okapi::ChassisControllerPID), uses three PID controllers running on the V5 brain and sends velocity commands to the motors.
+The other class, [ChassisControllerPID](@ref okapi::ChassisControllerPID), uses three PID controllers running on the V5 brain and sends velocity or voltage commands to the motors.
 This class can give you more accurate chassis control, but requires tuning the PID controllers.